By: Dwight Gilbert Jones Poort Design

 The industry press tends to accede to the premise that the major players – Amazon, Apple, Google, Samsung each pursues its own vision of a proprietary ecosystem, whereby consumers are held within a walled garden and limited to the digital offerings and markets it affords.
 Ergo the carousel of music services all vying for dominant use via their own or licensed audio streaming.
 As music currency is there to be scooped, streaming is the low hanging fruit.
 Independent video streaming cannot be pre-empted as readily.

-Apple too is a major music carny, as it transitions from iTunes in the Cloud toward streaming music on a subscription basis.
+Apple too is a major music carny, as it transitions from iTunes in the Cloud toward streaming music and content on a subscription basis.
 Outwardly, that seems to be all that Apple is doing, but let’s look a little closer at what may be happening for them inadvertently.

 The main issue faced by smart speakers is that they cannot return visual search results, and in this game of Trojans, that is their Achilles’ heel.
 Ever since the X10 days of kitchen automation, the example of cooking recipes has been seen as a sine qua non, and without a screen to display the food images – well, it’s a non.

-Amazon released its Echo Show device in 2017, to crudely paper over this deficiency, and that is being followed this summer by Google‘s introduction of a “smart display” via a number of licensed manufacturers.
+Amazon released its Echo Show device to crudely paper over this deficiency, and that is being followed this summer by Google‘s introduction of a “smart display” via a number of licensed manufacturers.
 Meanwhile Apple has finally released the HomePod with a number of its key features missing, notably multi-room control, along with its need to hand off knowledge-based and visual search results to the iPhone/iPad.

 Will Apple bring out its own “smart display” to complement the HomePod’s virtuoso sound capabilities?
 No.